 - 14:15-15:00 Room DZ2 - Keynote on ‘Justice and the Data Market’ by Seda Gürses, Assistant Professor at TU Delft

-- 15:00-16:30 Room DZ7 - Political economy session with presentations by Rasmus Helles, Assistant Professor at the University of Copenhagen, Viktoria Robertson, Assistant Professor at the Institute of Corporate and International Commercial Law, University of Graz, and Frederik Borgesius, Professor of Law, at Radboud University
+- 15:00-16:30 Room DZ7 - Political economy session with presentations by Rasmus Helles, Associate Professor at the University of Copenhagen, Viktoria Robertson, Assistant Professor at the Institute of Corporate and International Commercial Law, University of Graz, and Frederik Borgesius, Professor of Law, at Radboud University

 - 16:30-17:00 Room DZ7 - Wrapping up